Discover Financial: Advertising

 From 1998 to 2007, Discover Card owned a billboard at One Times Square, just above the flagpole where the Times Square Ball is placed, until Toshiba bought the space.
 As a result, its logo could be seen on national television during New Year's Eve, while the ball dropped.
 Discover also sponsored the ball drop itself.

 From its opening in 2001 to 2012, Sugarloaf Mills Mall in Lawrenceville, Georgia, was named Discover Mills in a naming rights partnership with Discover Card.
 The slogan for the mall was "Where Discover Card is the Smart Choice."
 It was the first shopping mall to have granted naming rights to interested companies.

 Since 2008, Discover has been the official credit-card partner of the National Hockey League.
 As part of this deal, Discover offers team- and league-branded credit cards as well as a 10% discount on purchases made from the NHL's online store using Discover.

-In 2011 and 2012, Discover participated and won the Grand Marshal award for excellence in creative concept and design in the Tournament of Roses Parade in Pasadena.
+In 2011 and 2012, Discover participated in and won the Grand Marshal award for excellence in creative concept and design in the Tournament of Roses Parade in Pasadena.

 From 2011 to 2013, Discover was the sponsor of the college football Orange Bowl.

 In 2013, Discover was the sponsor of the BCS National Championship.

-In 2017, Discover was named the first ever presenting sponsor and official credit card of the Big Ten Football Conference and Championship Game as part of a multi-year sponsorship.
+In 2017, Discover was named the first ever presenting sponsor and official credit card of the Big Ten Football Championship Game as part of a multi-year sponsorship.